 Want new stock alerts for this product?

 Log in to sign up for emails when more come in.

 The Canon EOS 5D Mark III Camera

 From a video standpoint, the 5D III features some significant improvements.
-While it still has the standard 1080/30p, it can also record at 720/60p and has improved All i-frame and IPB compression options and a maximum clip length to 29 minutes, 59 seconds without fear of overheating.The image sensor and processor also combine to help minimize the rolling shutter effect that plagues many video-enabled SLRs.
-Top it off with built-in audio monitoring through the headphone jack and audio level adjustment via the now touch-sensitive rear dial, and you’ve got a greatly improved but familiar HDSLR that can be used to shoot anything in its way.
+While it still has the standard 1080/30p, it can also record at 720/60p and has improved All i-frame and IPB compression options and a maximum clip length of 29 minutes, 59 seconds without fear of overheating.The image sensor and processor also combine to help minimize the rolling-shutter effect that plagues many video-enabled SLRs.
+Top it off with built-in audio monitoring through the headphone jack and audio-level adjustment via the now touch-sensitive rear dial, and you’ve got a greatly improved but familiar HDSLR that can be used to shoot anything in its way.

 It’s a bit amazing to think that the 5D Mk II was almost four years old when the Mk III hit the shelves.
 I’ll admit that I was expecting the Mk III to be very different than this.
 I’ll even admit I had some panic when I realized Canon was doing what I’d said for years it was time to do: stop increasing megapixels and work on other things.
 I thought I wanted that, but then the other guy had this 36MP camera . . .

 What will you notice right away?
 Autofocus.
 Leave it on factory settings (until you spend a bit of time with the menu--because there are pages of autofocus menu options), and it’s better than any Canon camera I’ve ever shot with.
 Bad light?
 No problem.
 Moving subjects?
 No problem.
 It hit autofocus on my jet-black dog Zeiss (yeah, that’s really his name) running around the back yard in near darkness.